 1.Right after Botox or Fillers

-Avoid Gua Sha on the first 14 days after botox and DO NOT use them when you’re having fillers injection.
+Avoid Gua Sha on the first 14 days after botox, and DO NOT use them when you have filler injections.
 Pressure from Gua Sha may cause unwanted dislocation of the injectable on your face.

 2. Active acne / pimple